wp-plugins/simple-wp-sitemap/readme.txt

 3. Xml sitemap

 == Changelog ==

+= 1.0.5 (March 26, 2015) =
+* Fixed timezone bug
+* Made the sitemaps a bit lighter, they were so dark n dull
+* Corrected some css problems in older browsers
+* Updated screenshots

 = 1.0.4 (March 18, 2015) =
 * Added options to include category, tag and author pages